realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - #### Very similar to interfaces but can have default implementations of the methods & define variables that are expected to be in the subclass.

+  - #### ANOTHER EXAMPLE OF A SIMPLE IDEA LEADING TO OVERCOMPLICATED CODE
+    - Leading to unwieldy and hard to understand code, often used in places where it was not necessary.

   - An `abstract class` is a template for a "concrete" (or specific) `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" `class` to group the "specific" classes into categories or "types."